Instant Pot Beef Ragù with Pappardelle

 - Farfalle a la Vodka with Chicken

-Made in an Instant Pot, this Beef Ragù with Pappardelle is so delicious it can truly be considered the epitome of comfort food.
+Made in an Instant Pot (paid link), this Beef Ragù with Pappardelle is so delicious it can truly be considered the epitome of comfort food.
 When I think of beef ragù recipes I instantly assume they can only be enjoyed at a 5-star restaurant, but today you can bring this culinary experience to your dinner table.

 - 2 lb Flank Steak